 Enter an email address below to share the provider's page with someone you know.

-Dr. Brett Heavner is an otolaryngologist who specializes in adult and pediatric otolaryngology, hearing loss, laryngology, thyroid surgery, and care of the professional voice in the Charlotte, NC area.
+Dr. Heavner is an otolaryngologist who specializes in adult and pediatric otolaryngology, pediatric ear, nose, and throat surgery, laryngology and voice surgery, care of the professional voice, nasal allergies, in-office procedures, and nasal/sinus surgery.
 He is board-certified by the American Board of Otolaryngology and is a member of the Voice Foundation, the American Academy of Otolaryngology – head and neck surgery, the Alexander Graham Bell Association for the Deaf and Hard of Hearing, and the Alpha Omega Alpha Medical Honor Society.
 He has also contributed to several publications about the laryngeal nerve and the Eustachian tube.

 Education & Fellowship

 University of North Carolina at Chapel Hill, 1996

 University of North Carolina School of Medicine, 2001 with Distinction

 University of Michigan, 2002

 Laryngology and Care of the Professional Voice, Vanderbilt University Medical Center, Department of Otolaryngology – Head and Neck Surgery

 Associations & Memberships